 2 teaspoons vanilla extract

-2 cups chopped or mashed fresh strawberries (or other berries)
+2 cups chopped or mashed fresh strawberries (and/or other berries)

 In a bowl big enough to accommodate all the ingredients, mix the milk, sugar, vanilla, cream, salt and the berries.
 Pour the mixture into the ice cream makers freezer bowl and start cranking and/or turn on the ice cream maker (following manufacturer’s directions).
 Enjoy!